Table of contents

 Step 5: Choose Tag

-Click Tag Configuration then Google Ads and select Conversion Tracking as the tag type.
+Click Tag Configuration then Google Ads and select Track Conversions as the tag type.

 Tag kiezen 3

-Are you getting the message below on the screen?
-Then add the conversion linker.
-Read this blog for setting up the Conversion Linker-tag.
+Are you getting the message below?
+If so, add the conversion linker.
+Read this blog for setting up the Conversion Linker tag.

 Step 6: Set Tag

-Once you have created the Conversion Linkertag, you can move on to setting it up.
-Copy the Conversion-ID and Conversion label from Google Ads and put them here.
+Once you have created the Conversion Linker tag you can move on to setting it up.
+Copy the Conversion ID and conversion tag from Google Ads and put it here.

 Next, we are going to enter the conversion value and valuate code.
-Are you new to terms like data layer variable and GA4 data?
+Not yet familiar with terms like data layer variable and GA4 data?
 Then check out our blog on the Google Tag Manager data layer.
 Below is an example of how the data enters the data layer.
 You can find this in preview mode.
-You do this this way open preview mode –> Test event (in this case add_to_cart) –> Data Layer –> Scroll until you get to currency etc.
+This is how you do it open preview mode --> Test event (in this case add_to_cart) --> Data Layer --> Scroll until you get to currency etc.

 Tag instellen 1

-Then, under conversion value, you can enter a variable that represents the value of the conversion.
+Next, under conversion value, you can enter a variable that represents the value of the conversion.
 For web shops, this is often the datalayer variable: value.
-You can also fill these in statically.
-For example, if your conversion is always worth 300 euros, you can enter that number.
-Or you can leave it blank, in which case the value is filled in automatically (only if it is available in the GA4 event data).
+You can also fill it in statically.
+For example, if your conversion is always worth 300 euros, you can fill in that number.
+Or you can leave it empty, then the value will be filled in automatically (only if it is available in the GA4 event data).

-Under currency code, you also have 3 options.
-Have a dynamic variable, a static value or automatically populated based on the GA4 event data.
+With currency code, you also have 3 options.
+A dynamic variable, a static value or auto-fill based on GA4 event data.
 We recommend using the statistical value.
-Currency is required when your conversion value is entered.
+Currency is required when your conversion value is filled in.

-• Dynamic variable: you can enter a created Event data variable here, for this you need to create the variable below.
-Under Key Path, enter the way it enters the data layer.
+• Dynamic variable: you can enter a created event data variable here, for this you need to create the variable below.
+At Key Path, enter the way it enters the data layer.

 Dynamische variable